bgcarvalho/CarND-Term1-P2/writeup.md

 (original LeNet) could reach 89%.
 Project target was 93% on validation.
 So, model needed improvements.

-To improve the model it was chosen to increase the number of layer, adding fully connected layers and it was increased the convolutional filter's depth.
+To improve the model it was chosen to increase the number of layers, adding fully connected layers and increasing the convolutional filter's depth.
 This approach allows the model to identify higher complexity connections in data.